-Outside of the year of entry it is expected that the PAN will continue to be applied for In Year admissions.
+Outside of the year of entry it is expected that the PAN will continue to be applied for In Year admissions as a roll limit (see above).
 However, if circumstances at the school have significantly changed since the publication of the admission number, a place may be refused even if the admission number has not been reached, as a cap on the PAN may have been introduced.